 Closer to home you can have a barrel of fun go-karting at Mansell Raceway, trampolining at Flip Out Wellington, or watching the banger racing at Smeatharpe Stadium.
 And of course, there are the Blackdown Hills to discover; amble up to Wellington Monument or Culm Beacon for panoramic views across the landscape, wander down to Culmstock for coffee at The Strand Stores.
 Wherever you go, it'll be such a delight to come back to Foxhill Lodge and spend unrustled hours with your kith and kin.
 With plenty of space and stylish, homely interiors, this fabulous property is equally good for when you want to celebrate those big occasions with family and friends, or when you just want a quiet get away.
 Book your stay today!

-*The pool is available to use from Easter to November.
+*The pool is heated for use from Easter to November.
 It is shared with the owners though they only use it occasionally; note that you can book it for exclusive use at a small extra charge.
-Likewise, should you want it heated during November this can also be done at an additional cost.
+Likewise, should you want it heated during the winter months this can also be done at an additional cost.